 Preserve the past while securing your future

-Savannah is the place to study historic preservation
+Savannah is the place to study preservation design

-Students studying historic preservation in Savannah live and learn in one of America’s most significant National Landmark Districts.
+Students learning preservation design in Savannah live and study in one of America’s most significant National Historic Landmark Districts.
 Their work with the local historic architecture forms the lessons of present-day preservation and offers valuable experience with issues of preservation advocacy, restoration, conservation, economics, project management and renewal.